 BIOL 6155.
 PLANT ECOLOGY (II) (Odd numbered years).
 Four credit hours.
 Two hours of lecture and two three-hour laboratories per week.
+Prerequisite: Authorization of the Director of the Department.

 The interrelations of plants and environment; climatic, edaphic, and biotic factors in their relation to origin, development, and structures of vegetation; introduction to ecological fieldwork and the methods of ecological research.
 Practice is given in the recognition of associations, determination, and description of their structure, and relationships and measurements of environmental factors.
 Reports required.